 Choose the right option based on your urgent need:

 Representative example: FatCat Loans is an online loan comparison tool and not a credit provider.
 We only work with NCR-registered credit providers in South Africa.
 Our comparison service to consumers is free of charge.
-Estimated repayments on a loan of R30,000 over 36 months at a maximum annual interest rate of 28% would be R1,360 per month including an initiation fee and monthly service fees.
-Interest rates charged by credit providers may, however, start as low as 11%.
-Repayment terms can range from 6 to 72 months.
+Estimated repayments on a loan of R30,000 over 36 months at an annual interest rate of 28% would be approximately R1,360 per month including an initiation fee and monthly service fees.
+Interest rates, fees, repayment terms, and total cost of credit vary by provider and will be disclosed in your quotation before you accept any offer.